Cardboy0/toolbox/README.md

 - **tagging Vertices** (a.k.a. being able to track them even after their indices changed)
 - **create an applied duplicate of a mesh** (a.k.a.
 The mesh if you would apply every shapekey, modifier etc. to it)
     - not yet properly tested
+- **deleting vertices, faces or edges of a mesh**
 - more might follow

+All functions include a 'context' parameter to pass to make it easier for people who plan to use them in their own operators.

 # testing